 I love being a blogger.
-Blogging is an amazing activity.
-It is a very productive and rewarding way of spending your free time.
-It is a continuous learning experience in everything from design, writing, networking to marketing.
+Blogging is an amazing activity and a great hobby.
+It is a very productive and rewarding way of spending your free time and can even be a good move for your career.
+It is a continuous learning experience in many different areas such as design, writing, content creation, networking to marketing.

-- Low start up costs
+Low start up costs

 It costs about $50 to get your domain name and hosting for an entire year.
 Such low start up costs to give yourself a full year to work on that idea you have.
 Cannot beat that in any other line of business.